History of Blankets For Baby Rhinos

 BFBR was founded in November 2016 by Elisa Best and Sue Brown.
 The group’s purpose initially was to knit some squares to make blankets for a rhino orphanage in Natal.
 The carers had noticed that the orphaned rhino, mainly victims of poaching had not only found warmth but also comfort from blankets when they first arrived at the orphanage.
 They also thought that asking people to knit squares would generate more awareness of the crisis affecting rhinos worldwide.

-In 2019 we received two awards on from IFAW and one from Points of Light (see News for more details)
+In 2019 we received two awards on from IFAW and one from Points of Light (see News for more details).
+We also won the Animal Hero award in 2020 from the Mirror newspaper and have received several Leopard awards from SANparks for our longstanding support.

-The group is currently run by Elisa Best with help from Liz Brown, Elizabeth Conroy, Lesley McKenzie , Kris Jones and Linda Grave.
+The group is currently run by Elisa Best with help from Liz Brown, Elizabeth Conroy, Lesley McKenzie , Kris Jones, Linda Grave, Paul Sharman and Marina Turion.

 We are a registered Charitable incorporated organisation in the UK.